 Outdoor dining has been a vital component in keeping people safe and businesses running during the coronavirus pandemic.
 The pandemic is far from over, but vaccination numbers are high, and the health consequences of catching the virus after vaccination appear to be less severe.
 The question on every restaurant owner and pub landlord’s lips is whether a fully vaccinated population will see an end to the outdoor dining trend.

 The Rise Of Al Fresco Dining

 Across the UK, local authorities have permitted seating and dining on pathways outside of establishments.
-Hospitality businesses have invested heavily in temporary pavement seating and permanent restaurant and pub garden outdoor dining furniture and picnic benches to safely serve as many customers as possible.
+Hospitality businesses have invested heavily in temporary pavement seating and permanent restaurant and pub benches, garden outdoor dining furniture and picnic benches to safely serve as many customers as possible.

 Some businesses have built outdoor structures to protect customers and staff during rain or strong sunshine.
 Others have spent money on outdoor heaters to ensure the clients’ comfort on colder days.

 Customers have embraced al fresco dining throughout the pandemic, initially because indoor dining was not permitted and then because it was summertime.
 However, many have since come to appreciate the mental health benefits of spending time outdoors, even when a coat and hat are required.

 The Impact Of Outdoor Dining On Hospitality During COVID-19